Baking Great Bread at HomeSoft, cheesy sandwich bread with sharp cheddar and pickled jalapeños

 Pro Tip

 Don't skip the preheat!
-A properly heated oven is essential for good .
+A properly heated oven is key for good .

 Precise Timers